beartype/beartype/README.rst

 Since we generally expect a callable to be decorated only once but called multiple times per process, we might expect the cost of decoration to be ignorable in the aggregate.
-Interestingly, `this is not the case <Timings_>`.
-Although only paid once and obviated through memoization, `decoration time is sufficiently expensive and call time sufficiently inexpensive that beartype spends most of its wall-clock merely decorating callables <Timings_>`.
+Interestingly, this is not the case.
+Although only paid once and obviated through memoization, decoration time is sufficiently expensive and call time sufficiently inexpensive that beartype spends most of its wall-clock merely decorating callables.
 The actual function wrappers dynamically generated by ``@beartype`` consume comparatively little wall-clock, even when repeatedly called many times.

 That's Some Catch, That Catch-22
 --------------------------------